 We have certain days designated as “meeting days.”
 This frees up full days to work on writing and other things that require longer blocks of time.
 For the fall of 2019, we have M/W/Fr as designated meeting days.
 Matt’s class schedule in spring of 2020 is Tu/Th, which means those days will be designated for meetings.

 Most weeks, group staff will have regular scheduled meetings with Matt individually or part of a small group to discuss research and occasionally other topics.
 Students can schedule meetings during his office hours.
 The agendas of these meetings are largely up to you.
 However, you should to come prepared to update Matt on: (1) the overarching goal or output, (2) your progress on each goal or output, and (3) what you think comes next.
 The meeting is time to both dig into the weeds but also think about the big picture.

-Individual (and private) Slack channels between you and Matt (e.g., #jed) can be used to keep a running record of meeting notes and action items that result from each week’s meeting.
+Direct Slack messages (and/or google documents) between you and Matt can be used to keep a running record of meeting notes and action items that result from each week’s meeting.
 We recommend todoist (Matt uses this) to keep track of action items—but use whatever task manager you prefer (note, many options integrate with Slack).
 Progress on previous action items can then be reviewed at the start of next week’s meeting to revise and update accordingly.

 Individual review meetings

 Emory staff are required to complete year-end “Performance Management form(s)” available on the Emory PeopleSoft Portal (click on Performance Management tile, then My Current Documents).
 Emory Human Resources will send out reminder emails - these are typically due at the end of the fiscal year (end of August).
 Guidance on completing these forms can be found here.